Chat with Us Phone Number1 888 717 8844

 Why We Procrastinate on Studying (And How to Stop)

-You sit down at your desk: textbook open, laptop ready, and a fresh cup of coffee in hand.
-You’re ready to get to work until you remember the dishwasher needs unloading.
-Or maybe you decide to check your email “just one more time.”
-An hour later, your spice rack is perfectly organised, but your assignment hasn’t been touched.
+You sit down at your desk with your textbook open, laptop ready, and a fresh cup of coffee in hand.
+You’re ready to begin until you remember the dishwasher needs unloading.
+Or perhaps you decide to check your email “just one more time.”
+An hour later, your spice rack is perfectly organised, but your assignment has not been touched.

 Sound familiar?
 You’re not alone.
-Research published in Psychological Bulletin by Piers Steel reveals that 80-95% of university students procrastinate, with many identifying as chronic procrastinators.
+Research published in Psychological Bulletin by Piers Steel found that 80% to 95% of university students procrastinate, with many describing themselves as chronic procrastinators.

-Procrastination isn’t laziness.
-For busy professionals juggling work, family, and education, it’s often a response to stress, fear of failure, or uncertainty about where to start.
-The good news?
-Procrastination is a habit, and habits can change.
+Procrastination is not laziness.
+For busy professionals balancing work, family, and education, it is often a response to stress, fear of failure, or uncertainty about where to begin.
+The good news is that procrastination is a habit, and habits can be changed.

 Why We Procrastinate